-In general, if a brand is looking for a lingerie model it means they will probably have a specific bust size in mind.
-A company that caters for larger breasted women will not be on the lookout for a model with a size 32A bust, much like a company that creates bras for flat chested women will not require a model with E cups.
+If a brand is looking for a lingerie model, it means they will probably have a specific bust size in mind to compliment the product.
+A company that caters to busty women will not require a model with a size 32A bust, much like a company that creates bras for flat-chested women will not require a model with an E cup.

 The same goes for other types of clothing.
-It’s becoming increasingly popular for fashion chains to introduce ‘tall’ and ‘petite’ lines to their collections, thus, indicating that you’re five foot tall will do you the world of good when it comes to finding petite modelling work, going along to the same company when you’re six foot tall however, will not.
+It’s becoming increasingly popular for fashion chains to introduce ‘tall’ and ‘petite’ lines to their collections.
+Indicating that you’re five foot tall will do you the world of good when it comes to finding petite modelling work; applying to such an agency when you’re six foot tall, however, will not.

 More often than not, women will provide their dress size at the end of their statistics.
-If you live in Britain, this should be done in UK dress sizes opposed to US dress sizes.
+If you live in Britain, this should be done in UK dress sizes.